TunnerChimhondo/finalCapstone/README.md

 Compulsory Task 2
 For this task, we were required to read up on any innovative technology using NLP by companies like Google or IBM and write a brief summary.
 Describe the technology, its achievements, and what it does, and provide an overview of how it works.
 Then write a summary between 250 and 500 words.

-For more details and the full article i used, please refer to the [link](https://www.techtarget.com/searchenterpriseai/news/252526461/IBM-expands-Embedda ble-AI-software-with-NLP-capabilities).
+For more details and the full article i used, please refer to the (https://www.techtarget.com/searchenterpriseai/news/252526461/IBM-expands-Embeddable-AI-software-with-NLP-capabilities).

 ## Credits
 This project was developed by Tunner Chimhondo as part of the HyperionDev Data Science Bootcamp Capstone Project (DS T22).